 Nursing Informatics and the Foundation of Knowledge

-June wrote Chapter Three, "Computer Science and the Foundation of Knowledge Model" for the textbook, Nursing Informatics and the Foundation of Knowledge which was first published by Jones and Bartlett in 2009, second edition was released in 2012, and the third edition comes out in 2015.
+June wrote Chapter Three, "Computer Science and the Foundation of Knowledge Model" for the textbook, Nursing Informatics and the Foundation of Knowledge which was first published by Jones and Bartlett in 2009, the fifth edition comes out in 2022.

 First edition: ISBN-13: 9780763753283 - Paperback - 499 Pages © 2009

 Second edition: ISBN-13: 9781449631741 - Paperback - 500 Pages © 2012

 Third edition: ISBN-13: 9781284043518 - Paperback - 586 Pages © 2015

 Fourth edition: ISBN-13: 978-1284121247 - Paperback - 606 Pages © 2017

 Fifth edition: ISBN: 9781284220469 - Paperback - 606 Pages © 2022

 This textbook was edited by Dr. Dee McGonigle and Dr. Kathleen Mastrian, both faculty at Penn State University.
 Dee is the former Editor in Chief of the Online Journal of Nursing Informatics.
 The list of authors is like a who's who of nursing informatics, offering a very usable and invaluable tool for either teaching informatics or for personal professional development reading.
 The companion book site comes complete with student and instructor resources, including powerpoints, flashcards, crosswords, test banks, pod casts, instructors manual and tools and informatics updates.
 Click here to visit the Book site.